2024

 Then, using Elements, you can use Squibler AI to write a fantasy novel tailored to your idea.

-You can also improve existing novel drafts by asking Squibler to emotionally intensify the scene, a dialogue between characters, or deepen the descriptions of magical creatures and worlds.
+You can also improve existing novel drafts by asking Squibler to emotionally intensify the scene, a dialogue between characters, add a touch of historical fantasy or deepen the descriptions of magical creatures and worlds.

 Its outline system lets novelists store chapters, scenes, and notes and drag and drop them when necessary.